morgan311/UbuntuNetworkServices/README.md

 * Replace NS localhost. with FQDN of server
 * Create A record for your name server with servers IP address

-**NOTE-Ensure you select the correct netowok, your private netowrk should be entered here**
+**NOTE-Ensure you select the correct network, your private network should be entered here**

 <img src="https://i.imgur.com/pBnK00V.jpg"/>